 UDM’s Catholic identity also reflects the tradition of our religious sponsors: the Society of Jesus (Jesuits) and the Sisters of Mercy of the Americas.

-Ignatius Loyola founded the Society of Jesus in 1540 for Jesuit missionaries to spread the word of Jesus’ love and to help others “see God in all things.”
+Ignatius Loyola founded the Society of Jesus in 1540 to "go anywhere in the world for the help of souls."

 Characteristics of a Jesuit education include:

 - A study of the humanities and sciences, no matter the major

 - An emphasis on ethics and values, personal and professional

 - A religious experience inviting students to integrate knowledge and faith